Microsoft's New Commerce Experience & What It Means for Dynamics 365 CSP Licensing

 Microsoft has announced some changes to its Cloud Solution Provider (CSP) licensing program coming in 2022.

-This information is based on the latest announcements released by Microsoft, but is subject to change up to the official release.
+This information is based on the latest announcements released by Microsoft but is subject to change.

 What is changing?

-Microsoft is moving from a structure of multiple licence models across its products which have program-specific offers, to a New Commerce Experience (NCE) that provides flexibility to meet varying usage needs.
+Microsoft is moving from a structure of multiple licence models across its products with program-specific offers to a New Commerce Experience (NCE) that provides flexibility to meet varying user needs.
 This will create a consistent set of policies, agreements and procedures across Microsoft's cloud products and purchase channels.

 The New Commerce Experience will initially only apply to agreements for commercial customers.
-Not for Profit and Education channels are not in scope for this transition currently, but it is expected these will onboard to NCE at some future point.
+Not for Profit and Education channels are currently not in scope for this transition, but it is expected these will be onboarded to NCE at some future point.

 Under a global Microsoft Customer Agreement, NCE covers transactions for self-service (web direct), enterprise and CSP.
-As a result, all IT providers globally are required to transition their CSP billing of client licences to the New Commerce Experience.
+As a result, all IT providers globally must transition their CSP billing of client licences to the New Commerce Experience.

 The CSP transactional model will change within the New Commerce Experience.
 This includes:

-- Standardised cancellation policy in line with existing non-CSP Microsoft licensing programs and subscription models including Azure.
+- A standardised cancellation policy aligns with existing non-CSP Microsoft licensing programs and subscription models, including Azure.

-- New one-month subscription term allowing seat numbers to be decreased month to month.
+- The new one-month subscription term allows seat numbers to be decreased month to month.
 This also allows licences to be cancelled in any month with no further financial commitment.

-- Flexibility to pre-schedule subscription changes prior to the renewal date.
+- Flexibility to pre-schedule subscription changes before the renewal date.
 This includes scheduling changes to renew at a higher or lower SKU count.

-- New option to lock in licensing rates by committing to a 36-month term, previously only available with enterprise agreements.
+- New option to lock in licensing rates by committing to a 36-month term.

-These changes will understandably cause some concern, but our consultants and licensing specialists are on hand to assist with this transition.
-They will walk you through the changes and explain what the NCE means for your existing subscription of Dynamics 365 and other Microsoft products, and what options are available to make sure your business is on the most cost-effective licensing model.
+These changes will cause some concern, but our consultants and licensing specialists are on hand to assist with this transition.
+They will walk you through the changes and explain what the NCE means for your existing subscription to Dynamics 365 and other Microsoft products and what options are available to ensure your business is on the most cost-effective licensing model.

-If you currently transact licences with another Microsoft partner, we will help explain how this impacts your licensing, and what your options are to transition to the New Commerce Experience.
+If you currently transact licences with another Microsoft partner, we will help explain how this impacts your licensing and your options to transition to the New Commerce Experience.

 When do these changes take effect?

-Once available, the NCE will run alongside the current CSP model until 30 June 2022, this has recently been pushed out from 28th February 2022.
+Once available, the NCE will run alongside the current CSP model until 30 June 2022; this has recently been extended from 28th February 2022.
 During this period, customers can continue to transact licences and renew their agreements on the same CSP terms.